AndriyKostenko/BeetrootAcademyFinalProject/README.md

 # Hello, this is my Telegram-bot.

-This is Telegram-Sport-Bot wрich is hosted on Heroku, done wit Python v3.8.
+This is Telegram-Sport-Bot which has hosted on Heroku, done with Python v3.8

 # Stack: